Responsive Website Redesign

 1

-Added a category landing page when uses click link under "Shop" in the navigation bar
+Added a category landing page when users click link under "Shop" in the navigation bar

 Learnings